bhanug/misframe/content/2017/08/03/comparing-high-availability-for-google-cloud-sql-and-amazon-rds.md

 Multi-AZ failover on RDS uses a DNS change to point to the standby instance.
 The reference page mentions 60-120 seconds of unavailability during the failover.
-Because the standby uses the same storage data as the primary, there will probably be InnoDB recovery, so failover time might be longer that.
+Because the standby uses the same storage data as the primary, there will probably be transaction / log recovery (because failover would've looked like a crash for MySQL starting up on the standby), so failover time might be longer than that.

 ## Backups